getgud-io/cpp-getgud-sdk/README.md

 * `titleId` - The title Id you recieved from Getgud.io
 * `privateKey` - The Private Key for the above title you recieved together with it's Title Id
 * `serverName` - a qunique name of your game server - String, Alphanumeric, 36 chars max.
+* `serverLocation` - a name/ip of your game server's location - String, Alphanumeric, 36 chars max.
 * `gameMode` - the mode of the game (each mode has an additional AI learning processes) - String, Alphanumeric, 36 chars max.

 ### StartMatch(gameGuid, matchMode, mapName)